JuliaCN/JuliaZH.jl/docs/src/manual/parallel-computing.md

 ```@raw html
 <!--
 In addition to tasks Julia forwards natively supports multi-threading.
-supports multi-threading.
-Note that this section is experimental and the interfaces may change
-in the future.
+Note that this section is experimental and the interfaces may change in the future.
 -->
 ```

-### 设置
+## 设置

 ```@raw html
 <!--
-### Setup
+## Setup
 -->
 ```